Beppe Grillo: Exile from television

 Since the early 1990s Grillo's appearances on television became rare; according to Mark Franchetti, politicians were offended by his jokes.
 When one of his shows was allowed to be broadcast live by RAI in 1993, it obtained a record share of 15 million viewers.
 Grillo often accuses the public broadcaster RAI of "public financing for the parties" that abuse it for their own propagandist needs.

-Grillo also took aim at the Italian Socialist Party, which directly led to him having less television appearance after the mid-1980s.
+Grillo also took aim at the Italian Socialist Party, which directly led to him having fewer television appearances after the mid-1980s.
 Grillo also criticized Biagio Agnes, then the director of the STET, for dishonest business practices.
 By the early 1990s, Grillo was known for his anti-establishment comedy as well as the denunciation of public policies.
 While it did give him attention and the beginning of his political base, it also directly led him to the lack of television appearances.

 In 2007 he collaborated with the italian singer Giorgia for the song "Libera la mente", from her album Stonata.

 Despite this exile, excerpts from Grillo's Five Star Movement political rallies are often broadcast on television, especially on political debate talk shows.
-On 19 May 2014, Grillo returned to Italian public television, RAI to participate in the popular late-night political debate talk show Porta a Porta as part of his campaign for the 2014 European Parliament election.
+On 19 May 2014, Grillo returned to Italian public television, RAI to participate in the late-night political debate talk show Porta a Porta as part of his campaign for the 2014 European Parliament election.
 The program attracted three million viewers.
 As of August 2015, Grillo performed on stage in Italy and abroad.
 His themes included energy use, political and corporate corruption, finance, freedom of speech, child labour, globalization and technology.